 Dr. M. Sirajul Islam is an Associate professor (Docent) in Information Systems at the Informatics Department of Örebro University School of Business, Sweden.
 Siraj is specialized in teaching and research in the areas of eGovernment, Management Information Systems, ICTs for rural development (ICT4D), Design Science and Qualitative methods in IS research.
-He has more than a decade of experience as a faculty member and researcher in Sweden, France, Czech Republic, Bangladesh and Rwanda.
+He has more than a decade of experience as a faculty member and researcher in Sweden, France, the Czech Republic, Bangladesh, Rwanda and Saudi Arabia.

-He is at present the Director of Master's Programme in Information Systems (Information Security Management).
+He served as the Director of Master's Programme in Information Systems (Information Security Management) during 2019-2022.
 Siraj is also leading a thematic research group within the CERIS called 'ICT for Crisis Management (ICT4CM) and represents as a Coordinator for Internationalization of Informatics at the Business School.
-Formerly, he was a Coordinator of an international master program in Information Systems (eGovernment specialization) designed for the University of Rwanda (based on a blended-teaching approach) which was funded by SIDA through the project called "University of Rwanda (UR) -Sweden Programme for Research, Higher Education and Institutional Advancement " (2013-2018).
-He had served as a Deputy Team Leader of the 'eGovernment sub-programme' in this project.
+Formerly, he was a Coordinator of an international master's program in Information Systems (eGovernment specialization) designed for the University of Rwanda (based on a blended-teaching approach) which SIDA funded through the project called "University of Rwanda (UR) -Sweden Programme for Research, Higher Education and Institutional Advancement " (2013-2018).
+He had served as a Deputy Team Leader of the 'eGovernment sub-programme in this project.

 In 2012, Siraj received a prestigious ‘Börje Langefors outstanding doctoral dissertation award’ from the Swedish Academy of Information Systems (Svenska informationssystemakademin) in recognition of the quality of his research in informatics in Sweden.
 He is one of the recipients of the ‘Strengthening ICTD Research Capacity in Asia (SIRCA)’ fellowship from Nanyang Technology University, Singapore.